seattleflu/documentation/HCT-(UW-Reopening)-tasks.md

 # Populating the quota
+**Note: As of July 2022, this is no longer necessary as Y3 HCT does not need this for testing invites.**

 The clinical team maintains a spreadsheet (link purposefully not put into this wiki because it's public, see Slack thread https://seattle-flu-study.slack.com/archives/C018V0WGGJ0/p1616786475040200) that sets the quota that the offer_uw_testing job should use for each day.
 The spreadsheet is updated on Fridays to include quota for the next week.